roman-milk/roman-milk.github.io/teachers-confused-mind.md

+===

- ****** Teacher's Confused Mind Ch.
-06-07 ****** bysadkins116© Josh left school and rushed home as fast as he could.
+Josh left school and rushed home as fast as he could.
 He ran past his mom with barely a hello.
 When he got to his room he booted up the laptop and cued up the video.
 It took a minute for the video to start but when it did he almost came in his pants.
 There in hi-def and living color was his history teacher on her knees sucking a guy's cock.
 Not only that but she was totally naked.
 As soon as she finished the first man a second replaced him.
 Soon she was jacking off two other guys while still sucking a third.
 This went on and on till the object of his desire was covered in cum and writhing on the floor in an orgasm.
 He was about to turn it off when the video changed.
 There was Ms Martin begging a man to fuck her ass for her clothes.
 Josh watched with rapt attention as she finished and sucked the same guy for some change to make a telephone call.
 By now Josh had his cock out and was finishing up on his third climax.
 He sat there thinking of all the things he was going to make her do when the video changed again.

  This time it was Ms Collins and Ms Martin, both were naked lying on a large bed, with Ms Martin's face buried in Ms Collins crotch.
 Both women were moaning as Ms Collins hands were on the back of Ms Martins head, forcing her face deep into her cunt.
 Josh watched with rapt attention as his cock was again hard as a rock.
 After about 15 minutes and what appeared to be at least 3 orgasms, Ms Collins released Ms Martin's head and shoved her away.
 Ms Martin rolled over and crawled off the bed.
 As she walked past the camera, Josh got a good view of her face, with cum and saliva dripping from her chin and her face was glistening with Ms Collins fluids.